Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

 We identify in Section~\ref{sec:diss22} three qualitatively distinct Benjamini--Schramm limits of random dissections where the $\gamma$-weights are products of $\iota$-weights assigned to their inner faces.
 That is, when see Section~\ref{sec:diss22} for details.
 The limits are illustrated in Figure~\ref{fi:limdis3}.
 One of them only admits one-sided infinite paths, while the others contain doubly-infinite paths.
 Let us assume that the $\gamma$-weighting on the blocks is given by the corresponding products of these face-weights.

 It is tempting to expect Theorem~\ref{te:convpl} to yield different types of Benjamini--Schramm limits for $\mO_n^\omega$, depending on the limit in the $2$-connected case.
 However, the types for the connected and $2$-connected case are related, which can be shown analogously to the corresponding result for outerplanar maps in Lemma~\ref{le:light}.
 If $\mC_n^\omega$ has type $I$, then the Benjamini--Schramm limit of $\mC_n^\omega$ is given as in Theorem~\ref{te:loclunl}.
 If $\mC_n^\omega$ has type $II$ and the weight-sequence for the face-weights is aperiodic, then Theorem~\ref{te:convpl} applies and $\mC_n^\omega$ converges toward the limit of Theorem~\ref{te:convpl} where $\hat{\mB}$ is the type II dissection limit of Theorem~\ref{te:bsconvdis}.
 If the weight-sequence is periodic, we still obtain convergence analogously to the proof of Theorem~\ref{te:facethm} for type II outerplanar maps.
-If $\mC_n^\omega$ has type III, it would be reasonable to expect the Benjamini--Schramm limit to be a deterministic doubly-infinite path, but we have not checked this. \end{example}
+If $\mC_n^\omega$ has type III, then the Benjamini--Schramm limit is a deterministic doubly-infinite path, which may be justified analogously as in Theorem~\ref{te:bsfaces} for type III outerplanar maps. \end{example}

-\paragraph{\em Block sizes} The maximum block-size of the random graph $\mC_n^\omega$ is an important parameter which influences its geometric shape.
-The coupling of $\mC_n^\omega$ with the simply generated tree $\cT_n$ has the property, that the extrema outdegrees of $\cT_n$ are upper bounds of the extremal block-sizes in $\mC_n^\omega$.
+\paragraph*{Block sizes} The maximum block-size of the random graph $\mC_n^\omega$ is an important parameter which influences its geometric shape.
+The coupling of $\mC_n^\omega$ with the simply generated tree $\cT_n$ has the property, that the extremal outdegrees of $\cT_n$ are upper bounds of the extremal block-sizes in $\mC_n^\omega$.
 Theorem~\ref{te:compsize} ensures that in many cases the $k$th largest block has the order of the $k$th largest outdegree, by providing a corresponding lower bound.

 We detail the results obtained in this way.
 The extremal block size of (uniform) random graphs from block classes has been studied by various authors before, which is why we do not claim novelty of all subcases of Theorem~\ref{te:compsize}.
 We emphasize its applications to random planar graphs, and more generally to random graphs from planar-like classes: